cozy/cozy-home-v2/README.md

 To launch a development-aware processes:

-1. in a terminal, launch `nodemon server.coffee --ignore client/`
+1. in a terminal, launch `nodemon server.coffee --ignore client/ --ignore market.json`
 2. in another terminal, launch the frontend assets build tool `cd client && brunch watch`

 You can now point your browser to http://localhost:9103 to access your dev instance.